 Get this plugin if: You need an advanced web form functionality, and having a contact form is just one aspect of it.

 As you may be aware, Jetpack – the main plugin from camp Automattic – has a contact forms module too.
 You just need to activate it in Jetpack / Settings:

 Creating contact forms with Jetpack works a bit differently than with the other plugins on this list.
 Instead of creating a form, and then including it in various posts/pages, you get to create forms right on the post/page editing screen:

-Jetpack gives you the option to adjust the fields (remove the existing ones or add new), and finally add the form to your post:
+Jetpack gives you the option to adjust the fields (remove the existing ones or add new ones), and finally add the form to your post:

 Here’s what the final contact form looks like:

 Get this plugin if: You want a simple contact form functionality, but you also want to be able to use multiple forms for individual blog posts or pages.